Heart Disease (Coronary Artery Disease) (cont.)

 Calcium channel blockers also help the heart muscle contract and pump more efficiently.

 Nitrates help dilate arteries and increase blood flow to the heart muscle.
-They may be short-acting to treat acute angina symptoms or long-acting preparations may be prescribed.
+They may be short-acting (Nitrostat) to treat acute angina symptoms or long-acting preparations (Imdur) may be prescribed for prevention.

 Should there be significant stenosis or narrowing of the coronary arteries, angioplasty and/or stenting (described above) may be considered to open the blocked areas.
 These procedures are performed in conjunction with cardiac catheterization.
 Depending upon the patient's anatomy and the extent of the blockage present, coronary artery bypass graft surgery (CABG) may be required.